-Conclusion There is a low risk the Enviva sourcing practices will degrade forest soils.
+There is a low risk the Enviva sourcing practices will degrade forest soils.

 Means of Verification a.
-Preamble citations b.
-ENV-SFIS-01 Certified Sourcing Implementation Manual c.
-Track & Trace d.
-HCV Tract Approval Process e.
-District of Origin Process g.
-State B h.
-NASF V i.
-BMP im j.
-Effectiv Wood Purchase Agreement MP Manuals Vater Quality Report plementation rate information for st eness of forestry BMP's in the Unite Soil Biology - Timber Harvesting Re ed States: Literature Review.
-Evidence Reviewed All means of verific ation reviewed Risk Rating X Low Risk □ Specified Risk Unspecified Risk at RA
+Preamble citations

+b.
+ENV-SFIS-01 Certified Sourcing Implementation Manual

+c.
+Track & Trace

+d.
+HCV Tract Approval Process

+e.
+District of Origin Process

+f.
+Master Wood Purchase Agreement

+g.
+State BMP Manuals

+h.
+NASF Water Quality Report

+i.
+BMP implementation rate information for states in supply base area

+j.
+Effectiveness of forestry BMP's in the United States: Literature Review.

+k.
+Forest Soil Biology - Timber Harvesting Relationships: A Perspective

+Evidence All means of verification reviewed

+Reviewed

+iveviewen

+Risk Rating X Low Risk ☐ Specified Risk ☐ Unspecified Risk at RA

-2.2.3 The Biomass Producer has implemented appropriate control systems and procedure ensure that key ecosystems and habitats are conserved or set aside in their natural s (CPET S8b).
-The FSC US CWNRA finding related to this indicator 1.9 Protected sites and species - "The US has a broad and comprehensive legal strusurrounding species protection and the protection of socially and ecologically importation."
-1.9 Protected sites and species - "The US has a broad and comprehensive legal stru sites, administered at both the federal and state level."
+Indicator 2.2.3 The Biomass Producer has implemented appropriate control systems and procedures to ensure that key ecosystems and habitats are conserved or set aside in their natural state (CPET S8b).
+Finding The FSC US CWNRA finding related to this indicator 1.9 Protected sites and species - "The US has a broad and comprehensive legal structure surrounding species protection and the protection of socially and ecologically important sites, administered at both the federal and state level."
 Using the FSC US CWNRA Enviva has identified the following key ecosystems and habitats that are at risk.
-Those CBA's are listed in indicator 2.1.1 and examples of m risk key ecosystems and habitats are protected by federal and state agencies.
+Those CBA's are listed in indicator 2.1.1 and examples of most at risk key ecosystems and habitats are protected by federal and state agencies.
 Additional evidence: Enviva uses contractual language in its Master Wood Purchase Agreement requiring supplier to abide by all relevant laws and regulations.
-The contract includes the requirement to avoid the following unacceptable sources wood: Illegally harvest wood; Wood harvested from forests where high conservation values are threatened management activities; Wood harvested from old growth or semi-natural forests being converted to plantations or non-forest use; Wood in which there was a violation of the ILO Declarations on fundamental principle and rights at work.
+The contract includes the requirement to avoid the following unacceptable sources wood: - Illegally harvest wood; - Wood harvested in violation of traditional and civil rights; - Wood harvested from forests where high conservation values are threatened by management activities; - Wood harvested from old growth or semi-natural forests being converted to plantations or non-forest use; - Wood from forests were genetically modified trees are planted; - Wood in which there was a violation of the ILO Declarations on fundamental principle and rights at work.
 Enviva requires all suppliers to sign a Master Wood Supply Agreement.
-Master Woo Purchase Agreements contain recital requiring the supplier to agree to abide by Envillegal and sustainability commitments including a provision to allow Enviva to periodic audit suppliers who it has an established business relationship and a signed agreement.
-ENV-COC-03 Controlled Wood/Controlled Source Risk Assessment is reviewed ann to ensure it Enviva is aware of forest impact assessments, planning implementation a monitoring efforts including an analysis of ecosystem and habitats in all of Enviva's a areas.
-The program requires an assessment of each risk area to determine if forest management activities are impacting eco-regions of significant high conservation vali

-Inventory Analysis, World Wildlife Fund, Conservation International and World Resources Institute to conduct a state by state study of its supply area.
+Master Wood Purchase Agreements contain recital requiring the supplier to agree to abide by Enviva's legal and sustainability commitments including a provision to allow Enviva to periodically audit suppliers to ensure conformance.
+Enviva will only purchase feedstocks from suppliers who it has an established business relationship and a signed agreement.
+ENV-COC-03 Controlled Wood/Controlled Source Risk Assessment is reviewed annually to ensure it Enviva is aware of forest impact assessments, planning implementation and monitoring efforts including an analysis of ecosystem and habitats in all of Enviva's supply areas.
+The program requires an assessment of each risk area to determine if forest management activities are impacting eco-regions of significant high conservation values.
+Enviva reviews sources such as the National Association of State Foresters, USFS Forest Inventory Analysis, World Wildlife Fund, Conservation International and World Resources Institute to conduct a state by state study of its supply area.
 The analysis indicates there are ample state and regional forest assessment tools that help determine forestry regulations within the supply base area.
 The analysis also finds the wood products industry is well established, logger training is an industry norm and the use of forestry best management practices are a long-standing business practice in the supply base area.
 These same sources were used by the authors of the FSC US CWNRA.